 Data centers frequently use the space under their raised floors to deliver cooling throughout their facilities.
 Air is pushed into these underfloor spaces by perimeter computer room air conditioners (CRACs) or from high volume air handlers.
 Unfortunately, many raised floor data centers have shallow plenums and/or clutter under the floor.
 The result?
-High velocity horizontal underfloor air: the large amount of forced air is pressed into a small, restricted underfloor space and travels through so quickly that standard perforated floor tiles simply cannot keep up.
+High velocity horizontal underfloor air: the large amount of forced air is pressed into a small, restricted underfloor space and travels through so quickly that standard perforated floor panels simply cannot keep up.

 One of our customers learned firsthand how important airflow is to a cooling system.
 He kept close tabs on his facility’s metrics and evaluated his power usage and high fan speeds, quickly learning that he needed to reduce and eliminate supply air recirculation and return air net bypass air.

 Our customer knew based on the amount of floor space and quantity of CRAC units in his facility that he was exceeding his CRAC cooling capacity.
 He just needed to be able to deliver the air to the right locations in the racks and was referred to Triad.
-He was immediately impressed by the quality of our floor tile construction, the patented drop-away handles, and the ingenuity behind our stratification fins and increased open area.
-But we all know seeing is believing, so we gave him a slotted tile to try out in his facility.
+He was immediately impressed by the quality of our floor panel construction, the patented drop-away handles, and the ingenuity behind our stratification fins and increased open area.
+But we all know seeing is believing, so we gave him a slotted panel to try out in his facility.
 He dropped it into his existing flooring structure and watched as the highest rack temperature in the room dropped 15 degrees in front of the rack and 10 degrees in the back.
 Our customer had found his solution.
-He was sold, and implemented the tiles strategically throughout his facility.
+He was sold, and implemented the panels strategically throughout his facility.